 But now I’m reminding my sons to listen to the word no in all ways, not just when it comes to touching.
 For example, there will be times when they like someone, and that someone won’t feel the same way back.
 I want my boys to handle that with grace, accept the rejection, and move on.

 Once, at the end of an evening, I explained to my date that I’d had a great time but didn’t think we were a match.
 In the days following, the guy proceeded to blow up my phone with a dozen reasons why I might not have felt a spark and how it would be different if I agreed to go out with him a second time.
 It wasn’t sweet or endearing, it was obnoxious.
 No one wants to be mansplained about how they would probably actually feel differently about someone if they “went to naughty town” instead of talking about family dynamics over a drink.
 Especially in 10 different texts.

 No doesn’t mean “maybe” and it doesn’t mean “I might change my mind so please, keep trying.”

 There is nothing wrong with being sad or talking about your hurt feelings–I teach this to my sons and my daughter.
 But we all know a lot of men grow up not feeling comfortable about sharing their emotions or risking rejection.

 I recently had a date with a man I met online that started kinda eh but ended up being one of the best dates I’ve had.
 As our date came to an end, he said, “I really enjoyed that and I want to see you again if you feel the same way.”
 Vulnerable.
 Open.
 Direct.
 Honest.

-So, in between lacrosse practice, reminding my boys to pick up their damn socks, and trying to find the love of my life, I will be busy standing on my soapbox with these lessons for my boys.
+So, in between lacrosse practice, reminding my boys to pick up their damn socks, and trying to find the love of my life, I will be busy standing on my soapbox with these lessons for my boys, for starters.
 I know it will benefit them — and their future partners.